List of Duties and Responsibilities of Drivers, According to LTO

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-How to Contact LTO Cabanatuan City
+How to Contact LTO Mabalacat

 For the complete contact information of the LTO Central Luzon office, please check the following: